Raise Capital and Keep Existing Mortgage | Contact Connect

 Are you looking to raise capital but don’t want to lose your current mortgage?

-We at Connect Mortgages offer second-charge mortgages to help raise capital and keep existing mortgages.
-This is especially important for the upcoming year.
+We at Connect Mortgages offer second-charge mortgages to help you raise capital while keeping your existing mortgage.
+This can be especially useful for the upcoming year.

-A second-charge mortgage is a viable solution that allows homeowners to raise funds tied up in the value of their property over similar terms without removing their favourable first charge and, importantly, avoids the early repayment charge that may be due.
+A second-charge mortgage allows homeowners to unlock funds tied up in their property without disturbing their favourable first-charge mortgage.
+It also helps avoid early repayment charges that may apply when remortgaging.

-When your current fixed rate ends, we can look to bring your second-charge mortgage back in with your new remortgage, depending on affordability calculations.
+When your current fixed rate ends, we can explore options to consolidate your second-charge mortgage with a new remortgage.
+This will depend on affordability assessments.

-If you have a complex income structure, remortgaging with your current lender may be more problematic because lenders are becoming stricter with their lending criteria and affordability requirements due to the cost-of-living crisis.
-In this case, a second-charge mortgage could be a solution if you need to borrow money. = Raise Capital And Keep Existing Mortgage Connect Mortgages
+If you have a complex income structure, remortgaging with your current lender may be more challenging.
+Lenders have tightened their criteria and affordability requirements due to the cost-of-living crisis.
+In such cases, a second-charge mortgage may provide a suitable borrowing solution.

 Share: